ProVishwajeet/Angular-Pro/README.md

 # Coinspace Angular Application

-This is an Angular application for Coinspace cryptocurrency platform with a responsive header and sidebar navigation.
+This is an Angular application for Coinspace cryptocurrency platform with a responsive header, sidebar navigation, and cryptocurrency dashboard.

 ## Features